Pick Apples and Run with the Wolves in This Rustic SoCal Town

 Apple pie is king

 An unassuming spot right off the main drag, Apple Alley Bakery turns out a spectacular apple pecan pie with a crunchy crumb topping, plus a killer lunch special that includes your choice of a half sandwich and a side of soup or salad (don’t miss the chili) and a slice of pie for dessert.
-Also noteworthy, Julian Cafe and Bakery’s boysenberry-apple is the perfect mix of sweet and tart, and Juliantla Chocolate Boutique covers cinnamon-scented caramelized apples in a flaky crust that’s also completely vegan.
+Also noteworthy, Julian Cafe and Bakery’s boysenberry-apple pie is the perfect mix of sweet and tart, and Juliantla Chocolate Boutique covers cinnamon-scented caramelized apples in a flaky crust that’s also completely vegan.

 Have some old-timey fun

 Julian is an official California Historical Landmark, meaning that any new development must adhere to certain guidelines that preserve the town’s architectural integrity.
-Once you’re settled in, get your bearings with a self-guided walking tour and explore Julian Town Hall, historical homes, and the Pioneer Cemetery, as well as the Julian Gold Rush Hotel, the oldest operating hotel in Southern California and one of the first businesses in San Diego County to be owned and operated by African Americans.
+Once you’re settled in, get your bearings with a self-guided walking tour and explore Julian Town Hall, historic homes, and the Pioneer Cemetery, as well as the Julian Gold Rush Hotel, the oldest operating hotel in Southern California and one of the first businesses in San Diego County to be owned and operated by African Americans.

 Crawling into the mines that dot Julian’s back streets and hunting for gold is considered a rite of passage for kids who grew up in Southern California.
 One of the longest-running mining operations in town, The Eagle Mine is a popular spot to take a tour and try your hand at panning for gold like they did in the olden days.
 Julian Mining Company also has all your gold-panning needs covered, plus gem mining, tomahawk throwing, and train rides.

-It’s also worth checking out the outstanding collection of historical artifacts at the Julian Pioneer Museum, where you can learn about how local Indigenous groups and pioneer settlers lived and worked, as well as The Barn Vintage Marketplace just outside town in Wynola, a great spot to shop for vintage keepsakes, furniture, and souvenirs.
+It’s also worth checking out the outstanding collection of historic artifacts at the Julian Pioneer Museum, where you can learn about how local Indigenous groups and pioneer settlers lived and worked, as well as The Barn Vintage Marketplace just outside town in Wynola, a great spot to shop for vintage keepsakes, furniture, and souvenirs.
 Be sure to say hello to the sweet emus who call the latter home.

 You won’t be leaving this little town hungry, and for a trip down memory lane, Miner’s Diner is the spot for all your malted needs.
 Dating back to 1929, this charming vintage soda shop has classic diner fare on deck—stacks of pancakes, bacon and eggs, burgers, dogs, and melts included —plus a “Fun Stuff” menu where you’ll find old-timey treats like phosphate soda, ice cream floats, thick shakes and malts, banana splits, and, yes, apple pie.